JELD-WEN (NYSE:JELD) Issues Earnings Results

-JELD-WEN (NYSE:JELD) released its quarterly earnings data on Sunday.
-The company reported $0.45 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.36 by $0.09, MarketWatch Earnings reports.
-JELD-WEN had a return on equity of 19.14% and a net margin of 3.37%.
-The business had revenue of $1.15 billion for the quarter, compared to the consensus estimate of $1.16 billion.
-During the same quarter in the previous year, the company posted $0.52 EPS.
-The company’s revenue was up 3.0% compared to the same quarter last year.
+JELD-WEN (NYSE:JELD) announced its quarterly earnings data on Sunday.
+The company reported $0.45 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.36 by $0.09, MarketWatch Earnings reports.
+The company had revenue of $1.15 billion during the quarter, compared to analysts’ expectations of $1.16 billion.
+JELD-WEN had a net margin of 3.37% and a return on equity of 19.14%.
+The business’s quarterly revenue was up 3.0% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.52 EPS.

 JELD-WEN Holding, Inc engages in the manufacture and sale of doors, windows, and related products.
 It designs, produces, and distributes interior and exterior doors, wood, vinyl, aluminum windows, and related products for construction, repair, and remodeling of residential homes and non-residential buildings.